4 minute read

 Luckily, just as when I discovered Sketch and realized there were quite a few very innovative screen design applications that didn’t have the same amount of bloat and baggage as Adobe’s tools, I discovered that there were many easier motion design options to choose from that focused specifically on user interface animation.
 In fact, there were so many that it was almost overwhelming!

-I was able to view and compare them on this site and the thing that jumped out at me about Principle was how easy it was to get started and its integration with Sketch.
+When comparing tools, the thing that jumped out at me about Principle was how easy it was to get started and its integration with Sketch.
 After watching a few videos about how an interaction could be built in a minute, I was hooked.

 Principle’s user interface is simple it almost doesn’t even need an explanation.
 Basically, you use the same concept of “artboards” that other design applications use, but you modify them and connect them with an interaction, with Principle doing the tweening and animation magic.